-With Statista reporting that over 28.8 million people (as of July 2021) are signed up to Instagram in the UK alone, the legal world is learning that the platform can work to their advantage.
-Firms are realising they can reach millennials through it, bloggers are sharing their legal studies with the world and some of the tightest closed doors of historical legal venues are opening up via the platform.
-We take a look at some of the top legal Instagram accounts for you to follow.
+With Statista reporting that over 31 million people (as of December 2022) are signed up to Instagram in the UK alone, the legal world is learning that the platform can work to their advantage.
+Firms are realising they can reach millennials through it; bloggers are sharing their legal studies with the world and some of the tightest closed doors of historical legal venues are opening up via the platform.
+We look at some of the top legal Instagram accounts for you to follow.

 For laugh out loud legal memes, news on legal events or current affairs, Legal Cheek is a must follow.
 If you’re not laughing until you cry at some of their posts then are you even a law student?

-Urban Lawyers are a registered charity with a mission to make law more accessible to marginalised groups in society.
-Their Instagram account is a fabulous mix of their own events, inspirational quotes, opportunities to get involved and legal humour.
+Urban Lawyers is a registered charity with a mission to make the law more accessible to marginalised groups in society.
+Their Instagram account is a fabulous mix of their events, inspirational quotes, opportunities to get involved and legal humour.

 We might be slightly biased here but how could we leave out our own Instagram account?
-Get an insight into everyday life at ULaw, learn more about our courses, keep up to date with our blog and see what our students are up to.
+Get an insight into everyday life at the University of Law, learn more about our courses, keep up to date with our blog and see what our students are up to.

-Don’t forget to use the hashtag #liveprospectus so we see your ULaw related photos.
+Don’t forget to use the hashtag #liveprospectus so we see your University of Law related photos.

-LawCare is a registered legal mental health and wellbeing charity registered which was founded in 1997.
+LawCare is a registered legal mental health and wellbeing charity which was founded in 1997.
 They are completely independent of the legal professional bodies and provide a completely confidential service, consisting of a helpline, peer support and training.
-Their Instagram account is a great mix of useful legal insights, wellbeing advice and selfcare tips and tricks.
+Their Instagram account is a great mix of useful legal insights, wellbeing advice and self care tips and tricks.

 If you need some inspiration with your studies from someone who’s been there and done it then look no further than Blessing.
 Having completed the GDL, she’s now onto the BPTC and sharing her inspirations, struggles and opinions.

-Trainee solicitor and ULaw LPC alumna Lauren provides a wealth of useful information to her thousands of followers.
+Trainee solicitor and University of Law LPC alumna Lauren provides a wealth of useful information to her thousands of followers.
 Sharing her journey to becoming a solicitor, she shares her top tips, motivational posts and even workwear advice.
 Check out her saved stories for a goldmine of useful information.

-Previously known as @lawstudentinleeds, trainee lawyer and third year law student Jordon shares advice on how to tackle essential reading, how to stay motivated and how to work smarter not harder.
+Trainee lawyer and third year law student Jordon shares advice on how to tackle essential reading, how to stay motivated and how to work smarter, not harder.
 If you’re considering a journey into law, he also shares some insightful posts on his daily life as a law student.

-In-house lawyer and ULaw alumna Emma uses her Instagram account to share her experiences of the corporate world and provides a refreshing view of working in-house.
+In-house lawyer and University of Law alumna Emma uses her Instagram account to share her experiences of the corporate world and provides a refreshing view of working in-house.
 She also runs a blog for those who want more details.

-Lawstudent quotes is packed full of the memes and inspirational quotes that other accounts on this list post but it also harbours a sense of community by actively encouraging interaction and discussion on matters affecting legal students.
+Law Student Quotes is packed full of memes and inspirational quotes that other accounts on this list post, but it also harbours a sense of community by actively encouraging interaction and discussion on matters affecting legal students.
 As it’s accessible to students worldwide there may be some international differences in certain topics but their most recent based around the difficulties in landing a training contract, apprenticeship or job role is something everyone can relate to.

-Want to see what life is really like at ULaw?
-Then check out our #LiveProspectus and remember to use the same hashtag on your images to be included.
+Want to see what life is really like studying with us?
+Then check out our #LiveProspectus and use the same hashtag on your images to be included.